restic/restic/doc/030_preparing_a_new_repo.rst

    on installation and getting started on Minio Client and Minio Server.

-You must first setup the following environment variables with the credentials of your running Minio Server.
+You must first setup the following environment variables with the credentials of your Minio Server.

 .. code-block:: console